git/git.github.io/SoC-2019-Ideas.md

 It will be an important part of the project to discuss and find the most interesting scripts or parts of scripts to be ported.

+### Improve consistency of sequencer commands

+ - Language: C, shell (bash)
+ - Difficulty: medium
+ - Possible mentors: Elijah Newren, Christian Couder, Thomas Gummerer

+This would consist in taking care of the following issues:

+* The suggestion to fix an interrupted rebase-i or cherry-pick due to a commit that became empty via 'git reset HEAD' (in builtin/commit.c) instead of 'git rebase --skip' or 'git cherry-pick --skip' ranges from annoying to confusing.
+(Especially since other interrupted am's and rebases both point to am/rebase --skip.).
++
+Note that 'git cherry-pick --skip' is not yet implemented, so that would have to be added first.

+* There are a handful of flags that am-based rebases support that are not available to interactive/merge-based rebases; it'd be nice to implement them for the interactive machinery.
+(There are also numerous flags that only the interactive machinery supports that are unavailable to am-based rebases, but we don't care; we want to deprecate am-based rebases.)

+  * --ignore-whitespace (transliterate to -Xignore-space-change?)
+  * --whitespace=...
+  * --committer-date-is-author-date/--ignore-date
+  * -C4

+* [There's also some empty handling (from "Behavioral Differences" in Documentation/git-rebase.txt) that would be nice to address, though that might be contentious and we might try to tackle that piece before GSoC gets rolling...]

+* Bonus: Make a flag to allow rebase to rewrite commit messages that refer to older commits that were also rebased.  (i.e. if rebasing commits A and B, and commit B says "This reverts commit <sha-of-A>, then rewritten B's commit message should say "This reverts commit
+  <sha-of-rewritten-A".)
+Do this for both sha1sums and sha1sum
+  abbreviations in commit messages.

 ## Note about refactoring projects versus projects that implement new features

 Over the years we have been favoring refactoring projects over